Thomas Eyre Macklin: Bust of Alderman Sir Charles Frederick Hamond, Newcastle, 1905

 Macklin created a bust of Sir Charles Frederick Hamond for Leazes Park, Newcastle, in 1905.
 As of 2018 the bust was still there.

 Land Wars Memorial, Auckland, New Zealand, 1920

 Macklin's second "chief work" was the Land Wars Memorial at Auckland, New Zealand.
-This memorial, in Symonds Street, is also known as the Maori War Memorial, and Zealandia War Memorial.
+This memorial, in Symonds Street, is also known as the Māori War Memorial, and Zealandia War Memorial.
 It was designed by Macklin who won the design competition in 1914, and was unveiled on 18 August 1920.
 It is dedicated to "all the soldiers who had fallen during the Land Wars of the 19th century, including "the British, Australians and New Zealanders, along with the Maori allies".
 It has, "a draped female figure representing Zealandia offering a palm [now missing] to those who had died for the country during the Land Wars".
 This statue was cast in a Paris foundry.